blockterms/whitepaper/README.md

 blockterms proposes three features.
 1. blockterms Partnership with ownership structure
 2. Trustless settlement
-3. Pricing transparency.
+3. Ownership transparency.

-blockterms Partnership is a financial arrangement among multiple entities with well defined share of how much each partner gets from the value of a transaction
+blockterms Partnership is a financial arrangement among multiple entities with well defined share of how much each partner gets from the value of a transaction.

 Trustless settlement is an automated way of splitting the value inside a financial transaction among its partners.

-Price transparency is provided by having a unique web page for a partnership and linking partnership addresses and its information across web pages on internet.
+Ownership transparency is provided by having a unique web page for a partnership and linking partnership addresses in the ownership structure with other partnerships and its information across web pages on internet.

 ## How does it work?

 It works in 3 steps
 1. Pick a currency, pick a blockchain and set ownership share of values of each partner in every transaction.
 This creates a unique digital asset address with a unique webpage for this partnership.
 2. Integrate this payment address in product or service and your payment service provider and accept payments.
-3. blockterms accrues tiny amounts of values for every partner in the partnership address ownership structure and settles funds among the partners.
+3. blockterms accrues tiny amounts of values for every partner in the partnership address ownership structure and settles funds among all the partners.

 ## blockterms Partnership